 The Board wishes to place on record its appreciation for the work of the Society's staff during another busy year with high numbers of mortgage applications, product changes and frequently increasing rates to savers.
-The branches have continued to provide the personal attention that customers require and appreciate despite the early part of the year being impacted by the Omicron restrictions.
-The advent of Covid-19 has changed workplace practices and the expectations of employees.
-During the year Head Office staff have continued to operate using a combination of home and office working.
-That has not impacted the ability to service the high volume of business activities seen during the year.
-We see this practice of mixing home and office based continuing for quite some time to come.
+The branches have continued to provide the personal attention that customers require and appreciate.
+During the year Head Office staff have continued to operate flexibly using a combination of home and office working.
+We see this flexibility of mixing home and office based work being permanent.